Comapactness Conditions in Universal Algebraic Geometry: Basic notions

 Note that we can consider a bound on the number of variables appearing in $S$ and obtain a weaker notion of {\em $n$-equational noetherian} algebra; an algebra $A$ is $n$-equational noetherian, if for any system $S$ with at most $n$ variables, there exists a subsystem $S_0\subseteq S$, which is equivalent to $S$ over $A$, i.e. $V_A(S)=V_A(S_0)$.

 If an $A$-algebra is equational noetherian in the language $\mathcal{L}(A)$, then we call it $A$-equational noetherian.
 Many examples of equational noetherian algebras are introduced in \cite{DMR2}.
-Among them are noetherian rings and linear groups over noetherian rings as well as non-abelian free groups.
-In \cite{DMR2}, it is proved that the next four assertions are equivalent:\\ {\em i- An algebra $A$ is equational noetherian.\\
+Among them are noetherian rings and linear groups over noetherian rings as well as free groups.
+In \cite{DMR2}, it is proved that the next four assertions are equivalent:\\